explainers-by-googlers/companion-windows/README.md

 # Companion windows (explainer)

-A window may have _companion windows_ which are similar to popus, but render within the a tab (or other top-level window), and are closed if it is closed or navigates to a different origin.
+A window may have _companion windows_ which are similar to popups, but render within the a tab (or other top-level window), and are closed if it is closed or navigates to a different origin.

 Companion windows may be:
 * docked to the edge of the window (e.g., a "mole" on the bottom of the content area)